Today, we will explore shapes in Android Jetpack Compose with the help of examples.

 Output:

-On the android developers site, I found the following shape:
+On the android developers site, I found the following custom shape:

 Let’s write the code for it: